KCS-LLC/Arcane-Ascension-Puzzle-Spires/ability_implementation_status.md

 *   **Insight**
     *   **Score:** 70/100
-    *   **Reasoning:** (Same as Diviner's Insight) The core logic to find and highlight a single move is implemented.
-However, your new description specifies that multiple castings should highlight *additional* moves or notify the player if all are revealed.
-This logic is missing.
+    *   **Reasoning:** (Same as Diviner's Insight) The effect correctly finds and highlights one valid move.
+However, the core logic is incomplete as it does not handle multiple casts.
+The `Board::findValidMove` function only finds the *first* available move, not all of them, and there is no system to track which moves have already been shown to the player.
-    *   **To Reach 100:** Implement tracking for already-revealed moves to allow the spell to find and highlight new ones on subsequent casts.
-Add a UI notification when no more unique moves can be found.
+    *   **To Reach 100:** 1) Implement a new `Board::findAllValidMoves` method.
+2) Add state management to the `Game` or `Player` class to store the list of found moves and track which have been revealed.
+3) Update the `HIGHLIGHT_MOVE` effect in `EffectProcessor` to use this state, showing a new move on each cast and notifying the player when all are revealed.

 ---